Leesaal/WeatherApp/README.md

 ## Limitations

 Currently I have used a work around in order to clear all data from the page by pushing for the page to reload and automatically delete the data.
 This would need to be fixed in a future development.

+## Future improvements

+1. Remove li elements rather than reloading page to remove added search history items
+2. Use one API to make more efficient coding
+3. Change the CSS styling depending on screensize
+4. Limit the local storage to 5 items
+5. Show a consistent data layout for the current and future forecasts

 ## Link to page